harishgobugari/SSEETL/README.md

 - When code changes are pushed to the main branch, the `test` stage begins and installs the required packages from `requirements.txt`.
 Since we run test cases before loading process, no test cases are included in the deployment to dev stage.

-- Once the test stage completes, the deployment to `dev` stage is triggered.
+- Once the test stage completes, the deployment to `dev` stage is triggers.
 After a successful deployment to the development, the deployment process to the `uat` environment begins automatically one minute later.

 - For the `prod` environment, deployment happens only after deployment to UAT is completed successfully.
 However, this deployment to production requires manual approval before it can proceed.

 - The `cicd.yml` is used to trigger simple CI/CD is located in `.github/workflows` folder.
-This file can be configured to perform deployments to different cloud services/resources.
+This file can be configured to perform test cases on dummy data before deployments to different cloud services/resources.

 ### Best practices include: